 Ecology, Evolution, Behavior, & Organismal Biology (EEBOB) seminar series

-The Ecology, Evolution, Behavior, & Organismal Biology (EEBOB) seminar series focuses on biological topics at whole-organism and higher scales of organization.
+The Ecology, Evolution, Behavior, & Organismal Biology (EEBOB) seminar series focuses on biological topics at the scale of whole organisms, their ecology, and the evolutionary relationships among them.
 Guest speakers come from universities, governmental agencies, NGOs, zoos, museums, and other institutions.
 The EEBOB seminar is an opportunity to learn about career paths and research in the biology discipline, and for students to engage with professionals in a wide variety of biology careers.

 This seminar series consists of a pre-recorded seminar, which will be posted to a at the beginning of each week, and a live, virtual Q&A session with the speaker.
 All are welcome to attend!
-To be granted access to the live Q&A session, interested attendees can email Dr. Todd Pierson.
-The live Q&A session will be held each Thursday at 12:30 PM.
+To be granted access to the live Q&A session, interested attendees should email Dr. Todd Pierson.
+The live Q&A session will be held each Thursday at 9:30 AM.

 • 7